• Best 30lb Reels for Saltwater Fishing

 Matching Rod and Line

 Rods: A 20lb class reel pairs best with a 6’6″ to 7’6″ rod in medium to medium-heavy power.
 For spinning reels, a fast-action graphite rod maximizes casting distance for iron and swimbaits.
-For conventional reels used for bait fishing, a moderate-fast action gives you better fish-fighting leverage.
+For conventional reels used for bait fishing, moderate-fast action gives you better fish-fighting leverage.
 A 7-foot offshore rod is the most versatile length for this class.
-See our complete rod and reel combo guide for specific pairings at every budget.
+See the rod and reel combo guide for specific pairings at every budget.

 Rigs: A slider rig is deadly for yellowtail and white seabass in the 20lb class.
 For rockfish and bottom species, tie a dropper loop.
 For halibut on the sand, a Carolina rig with a swimbait is hard to beat.